 There are specific restrictions with respect to food, which can be found at part 5 of IT-131R2

-The rules above apply to corporations.
-Corporations may additionally send more than one person to a convention.
+The rules above also apply to corporations.
+Corporations maysend more than one person to a convention.
 Also, where a corporation has different divisions, the limit of 2 conventions applies to each division.
 Finally intra company events are not considered to be conventions and as such do not count towards the limit.
 Instead these are considered to be training (discussed below)

 There is a specific distinction between capital and current expenditures as they relate to training.
 (A capital expenditure, similar to purchases of computer equipment, machinery or goodwill, is essentially an outlay that has a lasting benefit).
 In order to be deductible it must relate to the business of the self employed/small business owner.
 A training expense that is capital in nature would be one where the business owner acquires an entirely new skill eg. A lawyer who takes courses on web development or a professor who wants to become a licensed real estate broker.

 Conversely, training that merely upgrades or enhances an already existing skill will qualify as a current expenditure and is fully deductible in the year in which it is incurred.
 Eg. An accountant who takes courses on a specific area in tax or a programmer who decides to learn a complementary programming language.

 As with all tax deductible expenses, the amounts claimed must be reasonable.
 In making this determination the location of the training and its duration are both taken into consideration.
 A course taken internationally will be considered to be unreasonable if the same course costs less at home. (be wary of claiming courses in Hawaii or other recognized holiday areas) With respect to duration, 2-3 weeks is usually reasonable for full time training courses, although these can be exceeded when offered by an professional association or when completed towards professional development requirements (for doctors, accountants etc.)